dwjohnston/blacksheepcode/app/routes/posts/testing_strategies.md

 >Do not try to mock selector functions or the React-Redux hooks!
 Mocking imports from libraries is fragile, and doesn't give you confidence that your actual app code is working.

-To be clear - I think the reasoning here is sound - often what we want when it comes to testing, isn't just 'when this data exists' - we also want to see the behaviour while the data is loading, etc.
+I think the reasoning here is sound - often what we want when it comes to testing, isn't just 'when this data exists' - we also want to see the behaviour while the data is loading, etc.

-So here's how this might look:
+So here's how we might write a test using MSW mocking:

-(Image)

-And with MSW mocking

 ```jsx
 import { rest } from 'msw'